exaexa/EmbedSOM/README.md

 You may use parallelized versions of the algorithms.
 Several functions (`SOM`, `GQTSOM`, `EmbedSOM`) support setting `parallel=T`, which enables parallel processing; you may fine-tune the number of used CPUs by setting e.g. `threads=5`.

-For SOM training, you need to explicitly switch to the parallelizable batch version, using `batch=T`.
+For SOM training, you need to explicitly switch to the parallelizable batch version, using `batch=T, parallel=T`.

 #### How to activate the SIMD support? (i.e. how to get even more speed?)